Consumer Medicine Information

 from time to time.
 This helps to prevent unwanted side effects.

 Things you must not do

-Do not use Paxtine to treat any other complaints unless your doctor says to.
+Do not take PAXTINE to treat any other complaints unless your doctor tells you to.

 Things to be careful of